 With Instapaper, you can also add videos to your “reading” queue.
 So, when I come across a YouTube video that I’d like to watch later, I just add it to Instapaper.
 As an example, the Westworld folder I mentioned earlier contains a mixture of content including an article from the Hollywood Reporter and a couple of YouTube videos.

 Many people may not find the need to be as hyper-organized as I am.
-Even so, I hope this post provides inspiration for some of the ways you can leverage Instapaper (and/or Feedly) to enhance your reading habits (whether online, offline, digital or analog).
+Even so, I hope this post provides inspiration for some of the ways you can leverage Instapaper (and/or Feedly) to enhance your reading habits.

 I’m similarly methodical with my podcast listening queue and my home entertainment viewing queues.
 You can read the related posts below for summaries of how I manage my movie and TV watch lists.